DAOS¶

 You can disregard this, as the DAOS client will simply retry the operation until it succeeds.

-There is currently a bug between the oneAPI Level Zero, the DAOS Interception Libraries (/usr/lib64/libpil4dfs.so and /usr/lib64/libioil.so) and the /soft/tools/mpi_wrapper_utils/gpu_tile_compact.sh bash script where you may get an error like this sporadically at scale:
+There is currently a bug involving oneAPI Level Zero, the DAOS interception libraries (/usr/lib64/libpil4dfs.so and /usr/lib64/libioil.so), and /soft/tools/mpi_wrapper_utils/gpu_tile_compact.sh (specifically the /usr/bin/udevadm call), where you may sporadically see a hang or an error like:

-is almost always the no-vni issue or network issue and not a DAOS issue
+This is almost always a --no-vni issue or a network issue, not a DAOS issue.

 - Check that you requested DAOS: